Frequently Asked Questions – Nonimmigrant visas

 Q: I don't have a credit card or a computer.
 How can I make a visa appointment?

 A: You must submit your visa application, pay the application fee, and schedule an appointment online.
 If you don’t have a credit or debit card, you can pay your nonimmigrant visa application fee in cash or with a card at a designated Australia Post Office.
 You can also ask a friend, relative, or travel agent for assistance with your visa application.
 Many public libraries offer access to the internet

 Q: My passport expired but my visa is still valid.
 How can I transfer my visa?

 A: A visa is valid for the time stamped on the visa even when the passport is no longer valid.
-As long as the visa is not damaged in any way and you have not changed your nationality, you may carry the "old" passport containing the valid visa and the new passport when you travel, presenting both at the point of entry.
+As long as the visa is not damaged in any way, your passport wasn’t reported lost or stolen, and you have not changed your nationality, you may carry the "old" passport containing the valid visa and the new passport when you travel, presenting both at the point of entry.
 The Consulate will not transfer a visa to the new passport.